hzi-braunschweig/pia-system/psa.app.mobile/README.md

 - `npm install -g cordova`
 - `npm install -g @ionic/cli`

-After installing additional dependencies (see below) you can start the app by running `start:<plattform>:<emulator|device>`.
+After setup and installing additional dependencies (sections about iOS and Android) you can start the app by running `start:<plattform>:<emulator|device>`.

 - You can choose a device if you add ` -- --target <ID>`
 - You can get a list of supported devices by adding ` -- --list`

-#### Keycloak login and hot reload
+#### Configure Keycloak

-Make sure to add the external IP and port to the allowed redirects and origins of your local `pia-proband-mobile-app-client`, or you will not be able to log in, due to CORS and redirect restrictions.
+Login into [Keycloak](https://pia-app/api/v1/auth/) and add `http://0.0.0.0:8100/` as a web origin to the `pia-proband-mobile-app-client` in the `pia-proband-realm`.

-The external IP and port is shown, when you start the app.
+Please see specific instructions for Android, on how to let the android emulator resolve the `pia-app` hostname.

 #### iOS

-For building the iOS app you will need a Mac with Xcode installed.
-To install XCode execute:
+For building the iOS app you will need a Mac with xcode installed.
+To install xcode execute:

 - `xcode-select --install`